Mincelot/mobile_app_assignment/deliverables/iteration-03.review.md

 #### Planned changes

  * Since this is the last iteration before submitting the final product, we barely have any time to make process-related changes and to perform these change decision.
+ * However we are satisfied with all decisions we made so far, thus we do not see any further need for new changes.

 ## Product - Review

 #### Goals and/or tasks that were met/completed:

  * Following is the list of tasks that are completed:
  * Task 1: Initial meeting to discuss the general direction for this phase of the project, resolve questions related to android studio.